City of Hobsons Bay

 The City of Hobsons Bay is a local government area in Melbourne, Victoria, Australia.
 It comprises the south-western suburbs between 6 and 20 km from the Melbourne city centre.

-It takes its name from Hobsons Bay, the water body off the east code of the LGA, named after Captain William Hobson.
+It takes its name from Hobsons Bay, the water body off the east coast of the LGA, named after Captain William Hobson.
 The city has an area of 64 square kilometres, and in June 2018 had a population of 96,470.

 History

 The City of Hobsons Bay was founded on 22 June 1994 from the amalgamation of the City of Williamstown, the City of Altona (including an industrial area that it had gained from the City of Sunshine less than 12 months earlier), the suburb of South Kingsville from the City of Footscray, and the suburbs of Laverton, Seabrook and the western part of Altona Meadows from the City of Werribee.